-The most important factor to consider when vetting company review data is the authenticity of the review and the reviewer—not the rating.
+The most important factor to consider when vetting company review data is the authenticity of the review and the reviewer—not the rating itself.
 It serves the company’s interest (and reputation) to leave negative reviews up as long as they are authentic for two reasons:

 1. They may provide important information for managers and executives about the company’s product or service.
 (And provide an opportunity for the company to publicly show their service to readers.)

-2. Even negative reviews are useful to potential customers, particularly as they seem more honest than a totally glowing endorsement across the board.
+2. By having negative reviews on their site, they come across as being more honest than having a totally glowing endorsement across the board.